December 17 - EUCLID AVENUE

-The City of Ontario is proud to continue its sponsorship of the Annual 5K Reindeer Run and Rudolph’s Dash.
-The race continues to evolve into a community and family event with over 2,500 participants and growing!
+The City of Ontario is proud to continue its sponsorship of the Annual 5K Reindeer Run and Rudolph’s Dash Fun Run.
+The race continues to evolve into a community and family event with over 4,000 participants and growing!
 The City of Ontario has joined efforts with the Ontario-Montclair Promise Scholars, an award winning program designed to assist Ontario-Montclair youth by helping to prepare them in their journey towards a college education.

-The family-friendly Rudolph’s Dash will begin at the Start/Finish line of the 5K Reindeer Run and end in the Rudolph’s Roundup children’s area.
+The family-friendly Rudolph’s Dash Fun Run will begin at the Start/Finish line of the 5K Reindeer Run.
 Kids can run or walk this shorter course, or families may participate together.
-Rudolph’s Dash is geared for younger kids, moms or dads with their strollers, or anyone that wants to join the race on a smaller scale!
+Rudolph’s Dash Fun Run is geared for younger superheroes, super moms or super dads with their strollers, or anyone that wants to join the race on a smaller scale!
 After the race, spend time with us in our Rudolph’s Roundup area where you can visit local businesses and race sponsors or have the kids participate in exercise activities and craft booths.
 There will be plenty of activities for the whole family!

 Come join the fun!